NTIA/scos-tekrsa/scos_tekrsa/hardware/api_wrap/README.md

 ### Running Tests

-A testing file, `test_rsa_api.py` is included, which uses unittest to test `rsa_api.py`.
+A testing file, `rsa306b_api_test.py` is included, which uses unittest to test `rsa306b_api.py`.
 Running tests requires a connected RSA 306B device.
+It also requires adding the path to the two shared objects, `libRSA_API.so` and `libcyusb_shared.so`, in the top of the `rsa306b_api_test.py` file, where it is stored as a variable called `TEST_SO_DIR`.
+There is a placeholder value in place by default, which will need to be replaced with the correct path.

-Run the test, with segmentation fault handling, by running `python3 -q -X faulthandler test_rsa_api.py`.
-This testing code was adapted from the Tektronix
+Run the test, with segmentation fault handling, by running:

+`python3 -q -X faulthandler rsa306b_api_test.py`

-This testing code was been adapted from the [Tektronix Cython RSA API testing code for the 306B](https://github.com/tektronix/RSA_API/blob/master/Python/Cython%20Version/test_rsa306b.py), which was written by Morgan Allison.
-Alhough much of the code and structure is reused, many changes have been made to account for the differences present in this API wrapper compared to the Tektronix Cython versions.
-Additional tests were also added which were not present in the original code.
+This testing code was been adapted from the [Tektronix Cython RSA API testing code for the 306B](https://github.com/tektronix/RSA_API/blob/master/Python/Cython%20Version/test_rsa306b.py).
+In addition to adapting this code to work with this API wrapper, various tests were also added which were not present in the original version.

 ## 5. Contact